gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/web.rst

         "root": {

-            ## absolute path to the root directory
+            ## absolute container path to the root directory

-            "dir": "/example/www-root",
+            "dir": "/data/www-root",

             ## allowed file extensions(in addition to the default list)